Lambert-Nguyen/cosmo-management/docs/deployment/DEPLOYMENT_GUIDE_2025-09-12.md

 ## Overview

-This guide provides comprehensive instructions for deploying the Aristay Property Management System to production environments.
+This guide provides comprehensive instructions for deploying the Cosmo Property Management System to production environments.
 The system has been thoroughly tested and is ready for production deployment.

 ## Prerequisites